-Report: Lakers expect LeBron to miss games
+LeBron gets favorable news on groin injury

+James isn’t expecting to miss much time based on his tweet shortly after news broke.
+The Los Angeles Lakers star used an emoji to display his thanks.

+“Dodged a bullet!
+Sheesh.
+(Thanks) to the almighty above! #BackInNoTime,” James tweeted.

-LeBron James is set to undergo an MRI for his strained groin, but the Los Angeles Lakers expect him to miss at least a few games, according to Chris Haynes of Yahoo Sports.
+The Lakers reportedly expect James to miss at least a few games, according to Chris Haynes of Yahoo Sports.

+Los Angeles faces the Kings in Sacramento on Thursday night before starting a four-game homestand against the Clippers the following night.

+The veteran forward was injured Tuesday in L.A.’s upset 127-101 win over the Golden State Warriors as he dribbled toward the basket and slipped.
+His right leg swung underneath him as he lost his footing, putting pressure on his left leg and groin as he reached forward to try to maintain possession of the ball.

 James walked gingerly off the court in and video showed him wincing near the bench and telling trainers “I felt a pop” regarding the injury.

-The veteran forward was injured Tuesday in L.A.’s upset win over the Golden State Warriors as he dribbled toward the basket and slipped.
-His right leg swung underneath him as he lost his footing, putting pressure on his left leg and groin as he reached forward to try to maintain possession of the ball.

-“I don’t know (if I’m going to miss a game),” James said, per Yahoo’s report.
+“I don’t know (if I’m going to miss a game),” James said, per Yahoo’s report and prior to undergoing the exam.
 “We’re going to see what the MRI says, see how I feel the rest of the day today.
 I’m going to be around-the-clock tomorrow rehabbing and we’ll see how I feel on Thursday when we go to Sac.”

 Lakers coach Luke Walton said the team wouldn’t rush James back.